kashmir96/osoappliance/content/directory/appliance-repair-technicians/amtec.md

 categories: ["New Zealand"]
 tags: ["Invercargill"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-repair-technician,-installation/amtec.webp
+ image: /img/laundryappliance/273.webp
- alt: 'Logo for AmTec the New Zealand from Invercargill'
+ alt: 'NewZealand from amtec'
 ---

 # AmTec is an Appliance Repair Technician, Installation Company operating in Invercargill, New Zealand.